 then that will be used instead of running the

-You should see an error message with "hostname detection failed" if the
+An error message with "hostname detection failed" is emitted if the

 VESPA_HOSTNAME isn't set and the hostname isn't usable.

-you will get an error with "hostname validation failed" instead.
+an error with "hostname validation failed" is emitted instead.

-overriding the hostname with the value "localhost".
-Try this command
+When testing a Vespa configuration on a single-node setup, one can usually avoid the setup hassle by overriding the hostname with the value "localhost".
+Try this command for that purpose:

 Running Java unit tests won't pick up settings in